khrome83/khrome.dev/www/blog/html-elements-with-flex-box-quirks.md

 ---
-title: HTML Elements with Flex-Box Quirks
+title: HTML Elements with Flex-box Quirks
 published: false
 date: 2019-07-08
 description: Flex-box is almost 10 years old, but some quirks still exist.
 Here are several elements to avoid using with flex-box.